Brandon Manning

-Brandon Manning (born June 4, 1990) is a Canadian professional ice hockey defenceman for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
+Brandon Manning (born June 4, 1990) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for IF Björklöven in the Swedish second tier HockeyAllsvenskan (Allsv).
 Manning previously played in the National Hockey League (NHL) for the Philadelphia Flyers, Chicago Blackhawks, and the Edmonton Oilers.

 Playing career

 Prior to turning professional, Manning played major junior hockey in the Western Hockey League with the Chilliwack Bruins.

 On November 23, 2010, during the 2010–11 season with Chilliwack, the Philadelphia Flyers signed Manning as an undrafted free agent.

 On March 8, 2012, after playing 32 games (9 points) for Adirondack Phantoms in 2011–12 AHL season, he was called up to the Flyers main roster to replace injured Pavel Kubina.
 He made his NHL debut the same day in a home game against Florida Panthers.
 On August 27, 2014, Manning signed a one-year contract to stay with the Flyers.
+On March 21, 2016, Manning scored his first career NHL goal against Thomas Greiss of the New York Islanders.